 Ambassador Susan Schwab is a Strategic Advisor to Mayer Brown and Professor Emerita at the University of Maryland.
 She served as U.S. Trade Representative (2006–09) and as deputy (2005–06).
-As USTR, she concluded comprehensive trade agreements with Peru, Colombia, South Korea and various other countries; as well as launching and/or settling trade disputes with China, Canada and the EU, and engaging in negotiations under the auspices of the WTO.
+As USTR, she concluded free trade agreements with Peru, Colombia, South Korea, and others; and launched the Trans-Pacific Partnership (TPP) negotiations.
+She pursued and/or settled trade disputes with China and Canada, and engaged in negotiations at the WTO and APEC.

-In academia, she served as dean of the School of Public Policy at the University of Maryland and as vice chancellor and president/CEO of the University System of Maryland (USM) and CEO of the USM Foundation.
+In academia, she served as dean of the School of Public Policy at the University of Maryland; and as vice chancellor of the University System of Maryland (USM) and CEO of the USM Foundation.

-In the private sector, she was director of corporate business development for Motorola, Inc., where she engaged in M&A activities and joint venture negotiations in China.
+In the private sector, Ambassador Schwab was director of corporate business development for Motorola, Inc., where she engaged in M&A and joint venture negotiations in Asia, including in China.

-Earlier in government, she served as assistant secretary of Commerce and director-general of the U.S. & Foreign Commercial Service, as a trade staffer and legislative director for Senator John C. Danforth, and as a foreign service officer at the U.S. Embassy in Tokyo.
+Earlier in government, she served as assistant secretary of commerce and director-general of the U.S. & Foreign Commercial Service, as a trade staffer and legislative director for Senator John Danforth, and as a foreign service officer at the U.S. Embassy in Tokyo.
 She began her career as an agricultural trade negotiator at USTR.